MicrosoftDocs/win32/desktop-src/accessibility-testwithuia.md

 # Testing with UI Automation and other tools

-Testing the accessibility of your Windows applications, assistive technology tools, and UI frameworks is a critical step in ensuring successful user experiences for people with disabilities.
+Testing the accessibility of your Windows applications, assistive technology tools, and UI frameworks is a critical step in ensuring successful user experiences for people with disabilities and other limitations, as well as users who prefer keyboard interactions.

+Without adequate access, many users of assistive technology, such as screen reader and on-screen keyboard users, would be unable to use your application.
+It is important to thoroughly test your application to ensure that it provides adequate information about its UI elements, and that all of your application scenarios can be accomplished with just a keyboard.

-This overview describes how to use UI Automation for automated testing, and tools such as Inspect, AccEvent, and Keros for manual testing of -based assistive technology tools that are compatible with Microsoft products for people with vision, learning, dexterity/mobility, and language/communication disabilities or limitations.
+This section describes tools for testing the accessibility implementation of your application to ensure that the UI is fully accessible to client applications, people with vision, learning, dexterity/mobility, and language/communication disabilities or limitations, and users who just prefer using the keyboard.
+It describes tools such as Inspect, AccEvent, and Keros for testing Microsoft UI Automation (UIA) and Microsoft Active Accessibility (MSAA) implementations.

 ## In this section